 I don’t make my own bone broths from scratch, so I buy Imagine’s Organic Free Range Chicken Broth.
 Most store bought broths have added sweeteners like cane sugar, but not this one!

-- Coconut Flour.
 I use coconut flour for a similar purpose to almond flour, like with coconut crusted chicken.
 I buy Bob’s Red Mill.

 Coconut oil is a great choice of healthy cooking fat, and it adds a little extra oomph to your dish without being overpowering.
 I use Spectrum’s coconut oil.
 Scramble your eggs in coconut oil for a fun mix of flavors.

 I use Dijon all the time in my creamier salad dressings.
 Check the ingredients to make sure you’re compliant!
 I use Annie’s.

-- Extra Light Olive Oil.
 Sometimes a recipe calls for olive oil and it’s not the taste you’re going for.
 I use extra light olive oil for lighter recipes, like Moroccan Carrot Salad.
 The Whole30 team also suggests this variety for homemade mayo.

 This is another delicious cooking fat that you can find easily at your local grocery store.
 Use it for roasting veggies, pan-frying poultry or pouring all over your enemies before making a quick escape.

-- Ghee.
 Ghee is completely magical and the only form of dairy allowed during the Whole30.
 Ghee is produced when butter is heated and the milk proteins (which a lot of folks are sensitive to) are separated.
 Ghee tastes just like butter and can be used as a cooking fat as well.

-- Spices.
 Make sure you have a nice assortment of spices in your cabinets for delicious and natural seasoning.
 A few staples to keep around include salt, pepper, garlic, cumin, cinnamon, turmeric, chili powder, cayenne, and Italian seasoning.
 Think about what flavors your taste buds enjoy, and add it to the list!

 While this is not an exhaustive list, I hope these tools, condiments and other staples are helpful to you as you embark on your healthy new journey!

-Paleo pros: What do you think is important for everyone to stock in their kitchen?
+Culinary pros: What do you think is important for everyone to stock in their kitchen?
 Share in the comments below!